marcel-ngn/iga-insights/README.md

 Project Link: [https://github.com/marcel-ngn/iga-insights](https://github.com/marcel-ngn/iga-insights)

 ---
 **Note**: This project is not affiliated with or endorsed by Microsoft.
+This content reflects my personal experience.
+Please refrain from executing any code unless you fully understand it.